Seth Sentry: Biography

-In 2010 Sentry continued to tour and finalised the recording of his debut album with Melbourne producer Matik.
-In August 2010 he was a guest on Horrorshow's "Our Song", ahead of a national tour with the group, and "Closer", a song by Australian hip hop artist 360.
+In 2010, Sentry continued to tour and finalised the recording of his debut album with Melbourne producer Matik.
+In August 2010, he was a guest on Horrorshow's "Our Song", ahead of a national tour with the group, and "Closer", a song by Australian hip hop artist 360.

 Sentry's debut album This Was Tomorrow was released on 14 September 2012 on his label, High Score Records (distributed by Inertia Records).
 It was selected as the Triple J feature album in the week of its release.
 The album debuted at No. 6 on the ARIA Albums Chart and remained in the top 50 for six weeks.
 Two of its singles, "Dear Science" and "Float Away", were listed in Triple J's Hottest 100 of 2012 at No. 26 and No. 57, respectively.

 In April 2013, Sentry performed on the American late-night talk show Jimmy Kimmel Live! singing "Dear Science" and "Float Away".
+He was the first Australian rapper to ever feature on a US talk show.
 In May 2013, Sentry completed the 'Dear Science' Australian tour, before announcing the larger 'Vacation' tour that featured support from Mantra and Grey Ghost.

-On 5 June 2015 Sentry released his second studio album, Strange New Past, which peaked at No. 2 on the ARIA Albums Chart.
+On 5 June 2015, Sentry released his second studio album, Strange New Past, which peaked at No. 2 on the ARIA Albums Chart.
 It was also selected as Triple J's feature album.
 At the ARIA Music Awards of 2015 it won Best Urban Album.
+In that same year Sentry broke the record for the largest Australian Regional Tour with 50 shows across the country.